-Your employer must withhold income tax, social security tax, and Medicare tax from reimbursements and allowances paid to you that are included in your income.
+Your employer must withhold income, social security, and Medicare taxes from reimbursements and allowances paid to you that are included in your income.
 See Reimbursements included in income, later.

 Reimbursements excluded from income.
 Your employer should not include in your wages reimbursements paid under an accountable plan (explained earlier) for moving expenses that you: